• Skip to main content

 Rather than renting bicycles, we took a fabulous cycle tour with Storytellers Eco Cycle Tours.
 The bicycles were all in excellent condition, and the guides added fascinating stories, legends, and information at our frequent stops, thus creating a great outing.

-Take one of these Rarotonga tours
+Take a tour of Rarotonga

 Ride a scooter